FAQs

 Can I use only the Line Devices?

 No. Though the Line Devices make their own calls, the information is transmitted to the Net Devices.
-The Line Devices assist the Net Device(s) the same way the line umpires assist the chair umpire.
+The Line Devices assist the Net Device(s) the same way the line umpires assist chair umpires.

 Is there any software upgrade restriction?